alekseyzimin/EviAnn_release/README.md

 # Interpreting the output

 EviAnn outputs the annotation in GFF3 format, along with translated protein sequences and transcripts in FASTA format.
 Per GFF3 convention, stop codon is included into the CDS.
-Every "mRNA" line contains the following attributes:
+Every "mRNA" line for a protein coding transcript contains the following attributes:

 1. ID -- this is the transcript ID assigned by EviAnn
 2. Parent -- this is the ID of the parent feature